bhavyaab/wheatlessinv2/README.md

 ### Overview
  -  This RESTful API provides the necessary back-end infrastructure and functionality to create, read and delete menu for guletin free food.
  - All menu needed to be field out form the resturents or food provider.
-It is supposed to meanually upload the image of menue.
+It meanually upload the image of menue.

 ### Current Version (2.0.0)